Ares-Developers/Ares-docs/new/warheads/mechanical.rst

 :game:`Yuri's Revenge` was hardcoded to only allow infantry to heal other infantry and repair vehicles to only repair other vehicles. :game:`Ares` removes this hardcoding and now :type:`InfantryTypes` and :type:`VehicleTypes` can heal or repair all :type:`TechnoTypes` depending on verses.
-This allows to create Mechanics as known from :game:`The Aftermath` as well as Ambulances known from :game:`Generals`.
+This allows creating Mechanics as known from :game:`The Aftermath` as well as Ambulances known from :game:`Generals`.